interaction-lab/OpenHMI/OpenSense Workspace/README.md

 Internet connection and some hard disk space for downloading the software is also needed.

-Please run [OpenSense-Blossom Bridge](../Robot%20Server%20Codebase/README.md) and set it aside if you have not done it so.
+Please run [OpenSense-Blossom Bridge](../Robot%20Server%20Codebase/README.md) (or Bridge in-short) and set it aside if you have not done it so.

-# Goals

-We will run 2 pipelines.
-The first pipeline will let Blossom mimicking our head gestures such as nod, tilt and shake.
-And the second pipeline will let Blossom nod its head once we finish talking.
+However, if the Bridge is not running, the following pipelines will still run without throwing errors, because HTTP request errors are silently discarded (see its python code later).
+So, it is OK to run OpenSense pipelines without the Bridge running aside.

 # Software Architecture Overview